mhasanmiju/mhasanmiju/README.md

 - 👋 Hi, I’m Md.
 Mehedi Hasan Miju
 - 👀 A learner and Tech enthusiast
-- 🌱 I’m currently learning LLM
+- 🌱 I’m currently learning LLM and Big data technology
 - 📫 How to reach me mail me at : mehedihasanmiju25@gmail.com